semarie/sysclean/README.md

 **sysclean**
 is a
 perl(1)
-script designed to help removing obsolete files between upgrades.
+script designed to help remove obsolete files between OpenBSD upgrades.

 **sysclean**
 works by comparing a reference root directory against currently installed files.
-It considers standard system files, configuration files installed by default, and packages files.
+It considers standard system files and configuration files installed by default, as well as packages files.

 **sysclean**
 doesn't remove any files on the system.